NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Index.page.md

 <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-warning"></i><b> Important:</b> This guide is currently under development <hr><p> This is a preview of a developing guide for information only.
 With the exception of those involved in developing solutions for the first of type (private beta), It is not intended to be used until the completed v1.0.0 documentation for this application is released <p> If you are interested in developing a BaRS compliant solution right now for the use cases covered by this application, please use the contact form <a href="https://digital.nhs.uk/services/booking-and-referral-standard/enquiry-form" target="_blank">here</a> and the team will be in touch</div>

-# Referrals from CAD to CAD (Application 6)
+# Referrals into an Ambulance Service Trust (AST) Emergency Operation Centre (EOC) (Application 6)

 ## Use Cases Supported

 This application supports the use of the following use cases:

-* CAD to CAD Referral
+* AST Computer Aided Dispatch system (CAD) to AST CAD Referral (also known as CAD to CAD)

 ## Introduction

 ### Overview
-??????????????

 This page provides guidance for implementing the Referral Standard (BaRS) specifically for the use cases listed above.
 It should be used alongside the {{pagelink:design-core, text:BaRS Core implementation guide}} and Payload Definitions when developing to the standard.

-### Data model endorsements
+## Data model endorsements

-The GP to Pharmacy CPCS (Community Pharmacist Consultation Service) Minor Illness referral information data model is informed by user research with pharmacy service providers.
-We have engaged with NHS England (NHSE) Policy teams to establish the service information requirements.
-The data model is based on the Community Pharmacy Standard v3.0 as defined and endorsed by the Professional Records Standards Body (PRSB).
-The referral information has been validated by the NHSE Pharmacy Clinical Reference Group.
-This provides the necessary confidence that solutions built to the standard will be both fit for purpose and safe.
+The referral information data model is based on user research with NHS 111 service providers, 999 Ambulance Service Trusts, Clinical Assessment Services and clinical and administrative Emergency Department staff.
+We carried out this research in parallel with the [Professional Records Standards Body (PRSB)](https://theprsb.org/) who examined the wider brief of 'referrals from NHS 111 to any other care setting'

+For the CAD to CAD use case, the data model was agreed by the CAD to CAD Reference Group following a period of user research involving site visits, reference group workshops and desk research.
+This was endorsed by the CAD to CAD working Group and shared with the [Association of Ambulance Chief Executives (AACE)](https://aace.org.uk/),  National Ambulance Information Group (NAIG), National Ambulance Services Medical Directors' Group (NASMeD) and National Ambulance Digital Leaders Group (NADLG)

 <hr>